 Constipation: Symptoms, Causes, & Treatments

-Treatments for constipation include ayurvedic medicine, proper intake of water, fiber-rich fruits and vegetables, whole grain products, figs or anjeer, castor oil, flax seed, regular exercise, and natural laxatives, if necessary.
+Treatments and home remedies for constipation include ayurvedic medicine, proper intake of water, fiber-rich fruits and vegetables, whole grain products, figs or anjeer, castor oil, flax seed, regular exercise, and natural laxatives, if necessary.
 The prime causes of constipation include dehydration, an improper diet, certain medications, medical conditions, and stress.
 However, what is constipation?

 What is Constipation?